2acoin/2acoin-checkpoints/README.md

 ```

 - If you see output like the above, the file you are opening is either not a .csv file, or hasn't been downloaded correctly.
-- Ensure you downloaded the file by right clicking, and choosing `Save link as...`.
+- Ensure you downloaded the file from the most current release by clicking the file attached to the release, and choosing `Save As...`.
 - If you incorrectly chose the wrong file, you can accidentally download a html page instead.
-- When you open up the file, it should have lots of lines like this:
+- When you open up the file in a text editor, it should have lots of lines like this:

 ```
 0,7fb97df81221dd1366051b2d0bc7f49c66c22ac4431d879c895b06d66ef66f4c
 1,8c9738f961a278486f27ce214d1e4d67e08f7400c8b38fe00cdd571a8d302c7d
 2,2ef060801dd27327533580cfa538849f9e1968d13418f2dd2535774a8c494bf4
 ```

-- If you absolutely can't get it working, you can make a new text file, copy all the content from here into it: https://raw.githubusercontent.com/2acoin/2acoin-checkpoints/master/checkpoints.csv
-- Then save as checkpoints.csv (Select filetype: all files in windows)

 #### Failed to load checkpoints